07 Nov Getting More Sleep

 - See if your partner can go to bed earlier and then get up with the kids in the morning while you get an extra hour’s sleep.

-- Adjust dad’s sleep schedule so he goes to bed earlier with you and the babies and then can get up with the kids in the morning when they’re typically easier to handle while you get an extra hour’s sleep.
+- Adjust partners’ sleep schedules so one goes to bed earlier with the babies and then can get up with the kids in the morning when they’re typically easier to handle, while the other partner gets an extra hour’s sleep.

 If you stick with it, you’ll definitely get more sleep!

 This is an article adapted from the book Mother Nurture by Rick Hanson, Ph.D., Jan Hanson, M.S. and Ricki Pollycove, M.D.